Improving Your Estate

 Includes: squatters/illegal occupiers, noise/disturbance, children nuisance, pet/animal nuisance, physical condition of property.

-A legal definition of Anti-Social Behaviour is found in the Housing (Miscellaneous Provisions) Act 1997.
+A legal definition of Anti-Social Behaviour can be found in the Housing (Miscellaneous Provisions) Act 2014, section 19.

 What to do if you are a victim of Anti-Social Behaviour

 Contact 01-414 9000 or email firstname.lastname@example.org

 Freephone 1800 200 245 and leave a message with details of anti-social behaviour or;

 Complete an Anti-Social incident report form and return to our Customer Care Centre in Tallaght/ Clondalkin Civic Offices, or call to one of our clinics which are held at the following locations: (Times and venues are liable to change please ring 01-414 9000 before attending clinic to confirm that clinic is taking place)

 |Clinic Name||Address||Days Held||Time|

 |Glenshane / Rossfield/ Macuilliam||Brookfield Community Centre||Every Tuesday||11am to 12 noon|